Axl-91/flights-api-ts/README.md

 Challenge made on JS, now migrated to TS with a Postgres DB via Docker Compose and added migrations via Prisma

-## Description
+## Summary

-API that simulates a check-in for all the passengers of flight.
+API that simulates check-in for all passengers of a flight.

-Given an amount of passangers in a flight and assigned to a plane this API will simulate the best possible seatting of those persons in the plane.
+Given a flight with a set of passengers assigned to an airplane, this API will simulate the best possible seating arrangement.

+## Database Schema
+The database contains the following tables:
+- Airplane
+- Flight
+- Passenger
+- Purchase
+- Seat
+- SeatType
+- BoardingPass

+## Objective
+The main objective of the API is to simulate a check-in.

+Given a `flight_id`, the system must collect the passengers of that flight and assign the most suitable seat for each of them, following these rules:

+- Passengers belonging to the same purchase (`purchase_id`) should be seated together.
+- If there is a minor in the group, they must be seated in an adjacent row to an adult from their same group.
+- Some passengers may already have an assigned seat, which must be respected.

 ## Setup